Content Map Terms

 Breastfeeding a Sick Baby

-If your baby is too ill to breastfeed, try cup-feeding.
+If your baby is too sick to breastfeed, try cup-feeding.
 With this technique, you feed your baby collected breast milk.
-Take your baby to a doctor if he or she eats very little or not at all.
+Take your baby to a doctor if your baby eats very little or not at all.

 Credits